collective-thinking/backend-test.github.io/README.md

 This test is divided in 3 parts:
   - PHP: questions to test your knowledge of the language and OOP.
-  - SQL: query writing, knowledge...
+  - SQL: query writing, general knowledge...
-  - Practice: with 3 exercises.
+  - Practice: 3 exercises.
 (2 algorithms, 1 about OOP)

+**There is no time limit.**

+_Estimated time to complete the test: 1h 30min_

 ### How-to